jtkornel/wsugv_ros2/README.md

   * IMU calibration.
 The default setup gives a lot of drift which is probably not unexpected.
 Both the on-chip calibration or some external toolbox could be options.
   * Odometry from wheels
   * Configuration of robot-localization toolbox for fusion
+* Further configuration and tuning of the Nav2 stack
 * Nav2 behaviour tree for image capture ?
+* A better camera and possibly some calibration of it
 * Some collision sensors closer to ground-level than the LIDAR

 ## Requirements for use